The tax instalment tables for PAYG wage and salary earners can be obtained in a number of formats.

-This simple spreadsheet covers weekly, fortnightly, monthly and quarterly tax instalments.
-The calculations use the formulae published in ATO document number NAT 1004 covering common calculation scenarios Scales 1 to 6: Including residents, non-residents and tax offsets.
+This simple easy-to-use spreadsheet covers weekly, fortnightly, monthly and quarterly tax instalments for employees.
+The calculations use the authorised formulae published in ATO document number NAT 1004 for common calculation scenarios Scales 1 to 6: Including residents, non-residents and tax offsets.
 (MS Excel for PC “.xls” compatibility version 97-2003)

 About PAYG (withholding) Tax Instalment Deductions For Employees

 The required tax instalment deductions from employees’ pays in are set out in tax tables normally updated annually by regulations and published by the Tax Office in printed and PDF.
 Some situations with more complex requirements are maintained as an online resource.

 The tax tables are intended to provide an estimate of the final tax payable when an employee lodges his or her tax return for assessment at the end of the financial year.

 Significant changes were made to the tax scale in 2012-13 – see Comparison of 2013 and 2012 Tax Rates.
 There were no further changes in the basic scale until 2014-15 when the medicare levy basic percentage increased by 0.5% and a 2% budget levy added to the top marginal tax rate which applies until until 30 June 2017.
 A further increase in the basic medicare percentage rate, moving to 2.5%, is scheduled for 1 July 2019.

-Tax instalment rates are slightly more than the actual tax rate.
+Official tax instalment (PAYG) rates are slightly more than the actual tax rate.
 So all things being equal, an employee with nothing other than wages to put in their tax return, could normally expect a small refund on the final tax assessment.

-This also means that there is normally a small difference between the tax calculated by our PAYG calculator (or manually from the tax instalment tables compared to an annual income tax calculation based on the actual tax rates.
+This normally means there is a small difference between the tax calculated by our PAYG calculator (or manually from the tax instalment schedules) compared to an annual income tax calculation based on the actual tax rates.
 The difference is perfectly normal, and simply due to the slight difference in the calculation formulae.

 This page was last modified 2019-07-02